 Even with all of these tools in place, and the straightforward nature of the Ethereum to DApp interface compared to other technologies in the Blockchain space, the amount of code and experience needed to connect application logic reliably with a Blockchain network can be significant.
 Thick libraries such as web3.js, web3j and Nethereum are often embedded inside the application to handle RLP encoding of transactions, and the complexities of the JSON/RPC native protocol of Ethereum.
-Wallet and key management, signing and nonce management (which we discuss in detail later) must be handled in the application in a way that fits with the scaling characteristics.
+Wallet and key management, as well as signing and nonce management (which we discuss in detail later) must be handled in the application in a way that fits with the scaling characteristics.

-In an Enterprise project the Blockchain specialized DApp developers comfortable with these complexities are usually a small subset of the engineers that need to integrate and connect applications.
+In an Enterprise project, the Blockchain specialized DApp developers comfortable with these complexities are usually a small subset of the engineers that need to integrate and connect applications.
 Core system integration unique to each participant is required to allow projects to have meaningful impact on business processes, and data often needs to exchanged with the chain by various systems.

-Many of these systems are sensitive to change, and Enterprise Application Integration tools and Enterprise Service Bus (ESB) architectures are used to integrate with them, rather than making direct changes to the applications themselves.
+Many of these systems are sensitive to change, therefore Enterprise Application Integration tools and Enterprise Service Bus (ESB) architectures are used to integrate with them, rather than making direct changes to the applications themselves.